The Poisonous Tomato

 add luscious nuance to the words delizioso and mamma-mia,

 world-conquering Britons were cowering in fear, convinced the innocuous "love

 It wasn’t until the early nineteenth century that Brits and Americans finally

-summoned the courage to take a first few tentative nibbles of the "love apple."
+summoned the courage to take a first few tentative nibbles of the deadly tomato.
 When

 they did, it was "love at first bite."
 The rest, as they say, is history.